How it all began

 Doing it with style

 Admittedly, there were and are already enough purely utilitarian travel bags on the market that claim to keep clothes wrinkle-free.
-VOCIER needed to provide the ideal blend of proven practicality and international sophistication, especially for a discerning audience of business and recreational travellers.
+VOCIER needed to provide the ideal blend of proven practicality and international sophistication, especially for a discerning audience of business and recreational travelers.

 A material point